 Geostock has been involved in the vast majority of mined caverns around the world since the 1980s.

-For cryogenic storage in lined mined caverns (liquefied natural gas storage), a lining consisting of a stainless-steel corrugated membrane ensures the containment of the product and a layer of polyurethane foam placed on a concrete wall is used to insulate the rock against thermal shocks.
+For cryogenic storage in lined mined caverns (such as ammonia storage or CO2 buffer storage), a lining consisting of a stainless-steel corrugated membrane ensures the containment of the product and a layer of polyurethane foam placed on a concrete wall is used to insulate the rock against thermal shocks.
 A drainage system consisting of a network of boreholes placed approximately 10 to 15 m under the storage galleries desaturates the rock mass before the lining is put in place such as avoid water arrival, as well as overpressure generated by the formation of ice lenses during the preliminary phase of the storage operation.
 The depth of storage is such that the frozen zone above the storage remains sufficiently far from the surface, the crown of the storage galleries being placed at a depth of approximately 50 m.
 A (liquid nitrogen) pilot cavern has been built and tested in South Korea as part of a partnership between Geostock, Saipem and SKEC, proving the feasibility of the concept and the operation of this type of storage.
 The concept allows for the storage of large volumes of natural gas and a low boil-off rate compared with the storage of LNG in surface tanks.